UNDP-Data/geohub/documentation/docs/data/data_upload.md

     Most of geospatial data formats are a single file.
 However, if you want to upload some specific formats like **ESRI Shapefile**, please make sure you have selected all essential files (`.shp`, `.prj`, `.dbf`, `.shx`, etc) or make a **zip** file.

     ArcGIS FileGeoDatabase (`.fgb`) also needs to be archived as a **zip** file to upload.

+!!! warning

+    GeoHub does not limit the maximum file size to upload.
+But you maybe encounter some error when you upload extremely large geospatial dataset (generaly more than 1GB file size might have issues of uploading).
+This may occur due to our data pipeline spec (CPU and RAM) is limited.
+Please try to avoid uploading such large files.
+If you want to upload a large dataset and encounter some errors, please contact to our team through email or GitHub.

 ## Check your data at My data